ChrisThoung/fsic/README.md

 * install the Python modules (`fsic` and `fsictools`): run either:
   `$ python setup.py install`
   or: `$ pip install .`
+* see more examples of how to use FSIC: view the contents of the 'examples' folder
 * run the test suite: run `python test_fsics.py` or use a `unittest`-compatible test framework (e.g. `unittest`, `pytest`, `nose`/`nose2`; other test frameworks are available) - these are the same tests that [Travis